 Let us go back in time, the year is 1991………

-Within moments, the Police College was abuzz, all offices operational and the chatter around the campus.
-As he was concentrating on his work, he heard the sounds of footsteps approach his office.
-Immediately he realised, some of his work was meant to be put on hold.
+Within moments, the Police College was abuzz, all offices operational, and the chatter around the campus.
+As he was concentrating on his work, he heard the sounds of footsteps approaching his office.
+Immediately he realized, that some of his work was meant to be put on hold.
 Just as he was closing his book, the door swung open and a smiling Masankho emerged.

 it hadn’t been long since the two had seen each other, however, both were excited to share some of the stories happening.
 Masankho was not stationed at the Police College in Zomba, he was a Sergeant working in the mail office at the National Police Headquarters in Area 30, Lilongwe.
 Each time they saw each other, they exchanged news of what was happening in their respective camps.
 If Masankho was in Zomba longer, they would share the news over packets of Chibuku at a tavern around the city.
 Such was their friendship.

 Immediately Scott saw him, he too broke a smile.
-Pleasantries were exchanged, before Masankho shut the door behind him.
+Pleasantries were exchanged before Masankho shut the door behind him.
 In his hands, two envelopes which Scott assumed were requisitions.
-Scott worked in the Quarter Master’s Store, were armory and more were kept.
+Scott worked in the Quarter Master’s Store, where the armory and more were kept.
 However, as Masankho handed him the first envelope, his tone went down, almost near deaf.
 This caught Scott off-guard as he had never known his friend to be a quiet talker.
 What came out of his mouth shocked him more.